 Lake Nicaragua (Lake Cocibolca) © Eric Molina

 Visitors to Lake Nicaragua can hire a boat and tour the islands while taking in the spectacular scenery and diverse bird and aquatic life.
-The cities of Granada, San Carlos, San Jorge and San Miguelito are all located on the shores of Lake Nicaragua, making it easily accessible for tourists.
-However, despite the lake's importance in the region, tourist infrastructure is not as well developed as one might imagine.
+The cities of Granada, San Carlos, San Jorge, and San Miguelito are all located on the shores of Lake Nicaragua, making it easily accessible for tourists.